Maxime Latour: Winnipeg Blue Bombers

-Ottawa Redblacks
+Ottawa Redblacks (first stint)

 On September 13, 2021, it was announced that Latour had signed with the Ottawa Redblacks.
 He was then transferred to the team's practice roster and did not play in a game for the team.

-Toronto Argonauts
+Toronto Argonauts (first stint)

 After the Toronto Argonauts' long snapper, Jake Reinhart, suffered a severe injury, Latour was claimed by the team from the Redblacks' practice roster on October 7, 2021.
 He played in the six remaining regular season games for the team and the East Final.

-Ottawa Redblacks (II)
+Ottawa Redblacks (second stint)

-After the Argonauts' season ended with an East Final loss, Latour's playing rights reverted to the Ottawa Redblacks on December 6, 2021.
+After the Argonauts' season ended with an East Final loss, Latour's playing rights reverted to the Redblacks on December 6, 2021.
 He became a free agent upon the expiry of his contract on February 8, 2022.

-Toronto Argonauts (II)
+Toronto Argonauts (second stint)

-On August 9, 2022, Latour re-signed with the Toronto Argonauts.
+On August 9, 2022, Latour re-signed with the Argonauts.
+On May 17, 2023, Latour was released by the Argonauts.

+Calgary Stampeders

+On August 2, 2023, it was announced that Latour had signed a practice roster agreement with the Calgary Stampeders.
+He was promoted to the active roster the next day.
+He was released on August 16, 2023.

 Personal life

-During the COVID-19 pandemic in 2020, Latour started a farming business in Orford, Quebec with his friend, Nicolas Boulay.
+During the COVID-19 pandemic in 2020, Latour started a farming business in Orford, Quebec, with his friend, Nicolas Boulay.